LuisNinoF/LuisNinoF/README.md

 I’m currently expanding my software expertise by programming ARM microcontrollers to create smart products.
 I am now eager to transition to the field of embedded systems and IoT.

 ## Skills
+To demonstrate my skills, I have developed the following projects.
+Go ahead and click on your favorite:

 | Skill                                         | Associated Projects         |
 |-----------------------------------------------|----------------------------|